A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 The Pigeon Knight breathes a sigh of relief.

-Someone screams in pain.
-The Company rides ahead; Radlef follows close behind them.
-There’s a wounded Knight on the ground—the Tankard Knight—his arm is severed.
+There’s a wounded Knight sitting in the mud—the Tankard Knight—his arm is severed.

 “Godrick,” Radlef gasps, “who did this to you?”